dmodjeska/usd_cad_fx/README.md

 Given	the criticality of	FX	rates to the	global	economy,	and	the	sizeable profit-making	opportunities,	both	explanation and	prediction	are	interesting	and	valuable.
 Explanation offers the	promise	of	helping with	key	tasks	above.
 Prediction offers	more	-- the	allure of	profit-making.
 This report	aims to	create	an	explanation	model	that	will	form a	foundation for	our	aspirational goal	of prediction.
 (Prediction	is	a	bit	harder.)

-This	report will	focus	on	the	exchange	rate	between	US	and	Canadian	dollars (USD	and	CAD).
+This	report focuss	on	the	exchange	rate	between	US	and	Canadian	dollars (USD	and	CAD).
 The	US	is	a	major	trading partner	for	much	of	the	world,	and	the	USD	is	often	seen as	the	benchmark	currency	in	global	markets.
 The	Canadian dollar	is	a	commodity	currency	with	high	volatility	and	trading	volume.
 This	is	attractive	to	traders	as	there	is liquidity	and	profit	potential.
 (Also,	the	US	is	Canada’s	largest	trading	partner.)

 ## Conclusion

-This	study	has	validated	our three	hypotheses:	that	each	of	oil	price,	gold	price,	and	Canadian	GDP	will	explain	a	significant amount	of	the	variability	in	exchange	rate	between	the	US	and	Canadian	dollars,	after	accounting	for	other	 variables	in	the	model.
+This	study	validated	our three	hypotheses:	that	each	of	oil	price,	gold	price,	and	Canadian	GDP	explains	a	significant amount	of	the	variability	in	exchange	rate	between	the	US	and	Canadian	dollars,	after	accounting	for	other	 variables	in	the	model.
 The	result	is	a	multiple	regression	model	with	three	predictors:	oil	futures	open	price (with	 linear	and	quadratic	terms),	gold	spot	price,	and	Canadian	GDP.
-In	addition	to	each	of	these	predictors	being	useful	individually,	the	overall	model	explains	approximately	93%	of	the	variability	in	USD/CAD	FX	rate.
+In	addition	to	each	of	these	predictors	being	useful	individually,	the	overall	model	explained	approximately	93%	of	the	variability	in	USD/CAD	FX	rate.

 As	expected,	this	study	validated	the	public	view	of	Canada’s	as	a	resource-based	economy,	particularly	focused	on oil.
 In	our	analysis,	a	simple	linear	regression	model	with	a	single	predictor	– oil	price	– accounted	for	approximately	 67%	of	the	variability	in	USD/CAD	FX	rate.
-Despite	the	importance	of	oil	as	a	predictor,	however,	other	factors	 strongly	affect	the	USD/CAD	FX	rate,	as	shown	by	our	final	model.
+Despite	the	importance	of	oil	as	a	predictor,	however,	other	factors	 strongly	affected	the	USD/CAD	FX	rate,	as	shown	by	our	final	model.

 Several	surprises	arose	during	this	analysis: